OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/deploy-raw-yaml/index.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2023-07-28
-modDate: 2023-07-28
+modDate: 2024-03-28
-title: Deploy Raw YAML
+title: Deploy Kubernetes YAML
-description: Deploy Raw YAML to a Kubernetes cluster.
+description: Deploy Kubernetes YAML to a Kubernetes cluster.
 navOrder: 8
 ---

+Step was previously named `Deploy Raw Kubernetes YAML`.

-Octopus supports the deployment of Kubernetes resources through the `Deploy Raw Kubernetes YAML` step.
+Octopus supports the deployment of Kubernetes resources through the `Deploy Kubernetes YAML` step.

-This step allows you to configure Kubernetes manually, leveraging the full power of Octopus features to support your setup.
+This step lets you configure Kubernetes manually, leveraging the full power of Octopus features to support your setup.
 This approach is more flexible and gives you complete control over the YAML but requires deeper knowledge of Kubernetes configuration.

 # YAML Sources

 You can source your YAML from three different sources:
-- Git Repository - *New!*
+- Git Repository
 - Package
 - Inline Script